solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 2. Navigate to an appropriate folder where your work will be saved
 3. On the top-right-hand-side click in the button called "New" and select "Python 2"
 4. Voilà, you are ready to type the commands we will cover below

+## Programming fundamentals

+Understanding core programming concepts and why they are used is just as important as knowing how to write code.

+Before we start, let us review some basic concepts of any programming language:

+- **Variables**: A variable is a storage location and an associated symbolic name which contains some known or unknown quantity or information, a value.
+Variables can be of different `types`
+	- `r = 3`

+- **Control Structures**: A control structure is a block of programming that analyzes variables and chooses a direction in which to go based on given parameters.
+The term flow control details the direction the program takes (which way program control “flows”).
+Hence it is the basic decision-making process in computing; flow control determines how a computer will respond when given certain conditions and parameters.
+Some typical structures include
+	- If statement
+	- For loop
+	- Functions

+- **Data Structures**: Data structure is a particular way of storing and organising data in a computer so that it can be used efficiently.
+Some examples include:
+	- Lists
+	- Tuples
+	- Arrays
+	- Matrices
+	- Dataframes

+- **Syntax**: the syntax of a programming language is the set of rules that define the combinations of symbols that are considered to be correctly structured programs in that language

+The interrelationship of these elements make it possible for us to write programs to implement algorithms and solve problems

 ### Control Flow